SandeepJustine/Sandeep-Justin-Bio/README.md

 <div align="center">
     <h2>🚀 About Me</h2>
 <!--     <p><img src="termina-gh.gif" alt="Terminal GH GIF" /></p> -->
     <p>I'm a Software Engineering specialist at Accenture with Malawian citizenship, specializing in fusing software development with operations.
-My technical range is broad, covering everything from cloud platforms and containerization to CRM systems and 3D modeling.</p>
+My technical range is broad, covering everything from cloud platforms and containerization to CRM systems and Machine Learning and Artificial Intelligence(AI) and BlockChain Technology.</p>
 </div>

 <div align="center">